-4.4.4 Mixin 247
+254 5.3.4 Mixin

 The Mixin type complements the Kind type in defining the OCCI Core Model type classification system.
 It MUST be implemented.
-The Mixin type represent an extension mechanism, which allows new resource 249 capabilities to be added to resource instances both at creation-time and/or run-time.
-Sub-types MUST NOT 250 be derived from the Mixin type.
-251
+The Mixin type represent an extension mechanism, which allows new capabilities to be added to entity instances both at creation-time and/or run-time.
+Sub-types MUST NOT be derived from the Mixin type.

-A Mixin instance can be associated with any existing resource instance and thereby identify new resource 252 capabilities, i.e. Attributes and Actions, for the resource instance.
-However, a Mixin can never be applied to a 253 type.
+A Mixin instance can be associated with any existing entity instance and thereby identify new capabilities, i.e. Attributes and Actions, for the entity instance.
+However, a Mixin can never be applied to a type.
 In the initial instantiation of the OCCI Core Model, with no extensions, no Mixin instances are present.

-A Mixin instance MAY be associated with any resource instance, either at instance creation-time or at run-time.
-Although the OCCI Core Model has no such restrictions, an OCCI implementation MAY impose restrictions 256 on which resource instances can be associated with a particular Mixin instance.
-257
+A Mixin instance MAY be associated with any entity instance, either at instance creation-time or at run-time.

+Although the OCCI Core Model has no such restrictions, an OCCI implementation MAY impose restrictions on which entity instances can be associated with a particular Mixin instance.

-When a client attempts to associate a Mixin instance to a resource at a stage not supported by a particular provider's OCCI implementation, the provider MUST notify the client it has issued a bad request.
-For example a "geographical location" Mixin might be applicable to all resource instances while a "bandwidth" Mixin may 260 only applicable to resources instantiated from the Network5 type.
+When a client attempts to associate a Mixin instance to an entity instance at a stage not supported by a particular provider's OCCI implementation, the provider MUST notify the client it has issued a bad request.
+For example a "geographical location" Mixin might be applicable to all entity instances while a "bandwidth" Mixin may only be applicable to instances of the Network type.
 Such restrictions, if not otherwise stated, are up to the provider to implement.

 Table 4.
-Model attributes defined for the Mivin tyne Table 4.
-Model attributes ueiiiieu 101 LIIC IVIIAIII Lype.
+Model attributes defined for the Mixin type.

-Model attribute Туре Multiplicity Client Mutability Description actions Action 0 Immutable Set of Action instances defined by the Mixin instance. related Mixin 0 Immutable Set of related Mixin instances. entities Entity 0 Mutable Set of resource instances, i.e. Entity sub-type instances, associated with the Mixin instance.
+Model attribute Туре Multiplicity Client Mutability Description actions 0 Immutable Set of Action instances defined by the Mixin instance. related 0 Immutable Set of related Mixin instances. entities 0 Mutable Set of entity instances associated with the Mixin instance.